June (magazine): Content

 June primarily published manga and prose fiction, but also published articles on films, reading guides, and interviews with idols.
 Articles on literature and fine art were also common, especially in early issues of the magazine.
 The regular section "Junetopia" published articles and illustrations submitted by readers, as well as interviews with doujinshi circles (groups that create doujinshi).
 The magazine contained few advertisements, but did print reproductions of advertisements featuring attractive men or gay subject material.

 Most works published in June depicted male-male romance, though the magazine occasionally depicted romance between androgynous characters, or between women.
 According to Takemiya, an understanding was made with Sagawa that even heterosexual romance stories could be published in the magazine, so long as they conformed to the "June style".
-The magazine did publish some fetishistic content; according to Nakajima, sadomasochism was a prominent theme in early June stories, while necrophilia and incest were common themes in later June stories.
+The magazine did publish some fetishistic content; according to Nakajima, sadomasochism appeared in some early June stories, while necrophilia and incest appeared in some in later June stories.
 Media scholar Akiko Mizoguchi notes how the "semi-amateurish" quality of June engendered by its status as a tōkō zasshi meant that it was able to publish works that were more experimental relative to its male-male romance magazine contemporaries: works that were less heteronormative, that were not obliged to feature sex scenes, and which featured female and supporting characters.

 Manga scholar Yukari Fujimoto describes works published in June as "aesthetic and serious".
 Many early works published in June had tragic endings, with common themes and subjects including heartbreak, accidental death, and forced separation; ten of the eleven works published in the first issue of Comic Jun ended in tragedy.
 Happy endings were more common in June stories in the 1990s, such as the confirmation of mutual love or the beginning of a life together.